 Medications that can lead to hiccups include:

-"Persistent" hiccups are those that last for
+"Persistent" hiccups are those that last for longer than 48 hours.

 Sometimes, an episode of hiccups can last for longer than 2 months.
 Doctors call these "intractable" hiccups.